 #29.
 Anathan Pham

 He is one of the highest-earning esports players with a total earning of $6 million from 24 tournaments.
 He is an Australian Dota 2 Player who plays for the team OG.

-He is active on Twitter, with a follower count of 227K.
+He is a Pakistani Dota 2 player who currently plays for OG, but was earlier a member of Evil Geniuses.
+His total earnings are $3.6 million from 73 tournaments.
+He is active on Twitter, with a follower count of 237K.
 Just like other members of the team, he also promotes the Red Bull brand that sponsors the team.

 Kyle is one of the most popular Fortnite players who can compete with the Dota 2 players both in terms of earnings and popularity.
 He has a massive Twitter following of 803K.
 That’s not all.
 He has a whopping 3 million followers on Instagram as well.

 He is a popular Swedish Dota 2 player, who earlier used to play Heroes of Newerth and also plays Counter-Strike: Global Offensive sometimes.
-His cumulative earning from 118 tournaments are $2.5 million.
+His cumulative earnings from 133 tournaments are $2.57 million.

 He is popularly known as s4 and is a member of the team called Alliance.
 He has been a part of other prestigious teams like OG and Evil Geniuses in the past.

 Tal is probably the only esports player from Israel who has made it to this list of top esports influencers.
-With total earnings of $2.3 million from 111 tournaments, he definitely deserves to be here.
+With total earnings of $2.45million from 122 tournaments, he definitely deserves to be here.
 He is also the captain of the team, Evil Geniuses.